 For two dancers to dance together as one coherent body, one of them must take the lead and the other must follow.
-Otherwise the two will be conflicting with each other and impossible to reach synchronicity, oneness and harmony.
-The woman must overcome her ego, surrender to the man and obey his lead.
+Otherwise the two will be conflicting with each other and impossible to reach oneness, synchronicity and harmony.
+The woman must overcome her ego, surrender to the man and follow his lead.
 Novice women often have a strong ego and refuse to surrender, just like a young bride still so accustomed to her single status that she needs some adjustment before becoming a qualified wife.
 It is often more comfortable dancing with a married woman than with an unmarried girl, because the latter is still too self-centric.
 For a woman, learning tango is much more than learning steps; it is also learning to surrender and be one with the man.
-Women who focus on themselves and refuse to surrender cannot dance tango well.
+Women who focus on themselves and do not surrender cannot dance tango well.
 (See Tango Is a Relationship.)

 2. Leaning backward

 A woman not surrendering often tries to keep a distance from the man by leaning back rather than leaning into him.
 This creates two problems.
 First, in the absence of bodily contact the two partners have to use their hands to lead and follow, resulting in confusing signals, communication problems, coercing, discomfort, lack of intimacy, lack of sync, etc. Second, when the woman leans backward, the man cannot lean forward against her and has to adopt a vertical posture also, causing a gap between them.
 The original A-shaped frame thus is changed to an H-shaped frame, and the dance that emphasizes intimacy and synchronicity is transformed to one that focuses on individual performance.
 (See The Thirteenth Pitfall of a Tanguera.)